putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 As obstacles, none of this compared to the trees.
 The view from the landing platform had not done justice to their sheer scale.
 They were towering ancient giants, mere seedlings when the Old Republic was founded.
 Their tops stretched hundreds of meters overhead, blotting out the sun, offering only occasional glimpses of the sky above.
 The squad leader, on his many missions, had never seen anything like them.

 But the squad members spent no time reveling in their grandeur.
-As trained troopers their minds dwelt on their tactical situation, their mission, _the Emperor’s mission_.
+As trained troopers, their minds dwelt on their tactical situation, their mission, _the Emperor’s mission_.
 Whereas mere a visitor might gape at these towering trees, the trooper, sharp and true, might see a hiding place for a Rebel scout or a sniper’s nest.
 Where someone might see a downed log, a trooper would see cover to set up an ambush.
 A fern — well, that was still a fern.
 But a trooper was always ready to be attacked or, more importantly, to attack.

 The woods, the greenery, the forest itself was a disconcerting place for these troopers.
 Just another stop of what would probably be many.
 True, the squad leader had fought Rebels on many alien worlds — deserts, swamps, beaches.
 And the rest of the troopers, though inexperienced, had training to prepare them for unusual topographies and ecosystems.
 But none of this felt like a place they should be.